 So we start by carefully, CAREFULLY, removing the leaves…

 And shorten the shoots to about four inches or so.
 Ok, now see in the picture above the difference between the two shoots?

 The left one has its buds pointing up and the right one has its buds pointing down.
 When you graft, make sure that the buds of your shoot are pointing up!
 Makes sense, yes?
 But it’s very easy to forget this.

-You want your tree growing right, so, again, make sure the buds on the shoot your are grafting pointing up towards the beautiful sky.
+You want your tree growing right, so, again, make sure the buds on the shoot you are grafting pointing up towards the beautiful sky.

-Now, we are going to cut half of the width of the lower one inch of the shoot… This is method #1 in the 4 Techniques of Grafting Fruit Trees post.
+Now, cut half of the width of the lower one inch of the shoot… (This is method #1 in the 4 Techniques of Grafting Fruit Trees post).

 Remember to use a sharp knife with a straight edge and remember to always work away from your body and not towards it.